ctrueden/ctrueden.github.io/_pages/deus/SessionMon05.md

 Finally, the research is complete.
 Ariona, Garibaldi, and Nikolai lend their knowledge of arcane lore, and Nikolai researches specifically artifact weapons of religious legend.
 There are many ``possibilities;'' however, the best lead seems to be an ancient weapon that seems to have taken many forms throughout history.
 One legend involves an ancient blade which severed Cain's hand.
 It has been known throughout the ages and different cultures as Excalibur, Mjollnir, and most notably Longinus' Spear.

 Further, these legends lead the party to discover that there are seven artifacts, seven items of legend that appear to take different forms as needed.
-Some of the most common names for these are:  Longinus' Spear (Excalibur, Mjollnir); Nebuchadnezzar's Crown (the Crown of Swords); Babylon's Horn (the Flute); Ambrosia (forbidden fruit, Snow White's poison apple); Pandora's Box (Ark of the Covenant, the Obelisk); [http://en.wikipedia.org/wiki/Shroud_of_Turin|the Shroud of Turin]; and the Eye of Odin (Cain's Hand, Medusa's Head).
+Some of the most common names for these are:  Longinus' Spear (Excalibur, Mjollnir); Nebuchadnezzar's Crown (the Crown of Swords); Babylon's Horn (the Flute); Ambrosia (forbidden fruit, Snow White's poison apple); Pandora's Box (Ark of the Covenant, the Obelisk); [the Shroud of Turin](http://en.wikipedia.org/wiki/Shroud_of_Turin); and the Eye of Odin (Cain's Hand, Medusa's Head).

 Who might know where these artifacts are now, particularly the Spear?
 Well, obviously, the Caretaker might, as might someone very ancient.
 Someone with extensive arcane knowledge, "perhaps someone with an ability to always know something, perhaps ending in `Bullshit' and starting with `Bardic'," or someone with a great deal of knowledge of weapons or the undead might be useful.
 Someone who has incredibly powerful abilities of divination may also be able to help the party.